valterUo/demo-system-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## How to run the code

+You need to have [Node.js](https://nodejs.org/en/) installed.
+With Node you will get npm package manager.
+After cloning the source code, go to the project directory.
+In the directory you can run:

+### `npm install`

-In the project directory, you can run:
+After the installation, you can start the program

 ### `npm start`

-Runs the app in the development mode.<br>
+This runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>